 - What role should national associations of insurers play in supporting insurers?

 Further details to be confirmed.

 The European Insurance Fraud Summit regularly attracts 100+ senior attendees from the leading insurance companies from across Europe.
-Companies that attended in 2015 include:
+Companies already confirmed for 2016 include:

 - Allianz Group

 - Zurich Insurance Group

 - AXA Group

 - Gjensidige Forsikring

 - Lietuvos Draudimas

 - Moderna Försäkringar